These days, the smell of summer is slowly getting stronger in the air.

 ●Yugawara Onsen Fireworks Festival

-●Izu Yugawara Onsen Fireworks Festival
+●Izu Yugawara Onsen Summer Fireworks Festival

-Also from Yugawara, this "Izu Yugawara Onsen Noryo Fireworks Festival" is popular as "the closest fireworks display in Japan."
-Held at Izumi Park in the center of the Yugawara hot spring town, you can enjoy the co-starring of about 2,000 fireworks and the "Enshu Tezutsu Fireworks," which are rarely seen in ordinary fireworks displays.
-In the Tezutsu Hanabi, the pyrotechnician actually holds the tubes in their hands and launches fireworks into the sky from about 100 tubes.
-Fireworks have a strong image of being beautiful and ephemeral, but here you can enjoy a powerful and powerful impression.
-The fireworks that follow are set off in the park, so the distance to the fireworks is very close, and you can enjoy it with all five senses, such as the sound of the fireworks and the smell of gunpowder.
-It is a fireworks display where you can enjoy a wide variety of fireworks up close, such as the popular star mines and music fireworks that are set off with music.
+Also from Yugawara, the ``Izu Yugawara Onsen Noryo Fireworks Festival'' is popular as ``the closest fireworks display in Japan.''
+Held at Izumi Park in the center of Yugawara Onsen Town, you can enjoy about 2,000 fireworks and Enshu Tezutsu Fireworks, which are rarely seen at regular fireworks festivals.
+In ``tezutsu fireworks,'' a pyrotechnician actually holds a tube in his hand and fires fireworks into the sky from about 100 tubes.
+Fireworks have a strong image of being beautiful and ephemeral, but here you can enjoy an impressive and powerful impression.
+The fireworks that follow are set off inside the park, so you can get very close to the fireworks, and enjoy the sound of the fireworks and the smell of gunpowder with all five senses.
+This is a fireworks festival where you can enjoy a variety of fireworks up close, including the popular Star Mine and musical fireworks that are set off with music.

-Date (planned): 8/16 (Tue)
+Date (scheduled): 8/16 (Tue)

 ●Shonan Hiratsuka Fireworks Festival

-Photo courtesy of Hiratsuka Tourism Association
+Photo provided by Hiratsuka City Tourism Association